urcsc174/2019-fall-csc174/assignment05-newsletter-signup/instructions.md

   - Set the **primary goal**  of the website to getting users to *sign-up for the newsletter*
   - The **secondary goal** of the website is to get users to read more about the website's topic, and *then* sign-up for the newsletter
 - [ ] Part of the new architecture includes what happens *after* the user fills out the form and submits it  (there must be some confirmation of what the user did after the form is submitted)
-  - EXTRA CREDIT: if you can figure out how to get the "thank you" to replace the HTML form after it's sucessfully submitted without going to a new webpage, you'll get a bonus 10 points (100 points max) ...hint: google a solution; also use the word **ajax** as part of your search term
+  - EXTRA CREDIT: if you can figure out how to get the "thank you" to replace the HTML form after it's successfully submitted without going to a new webpage, you'll get a bonus 10 points (100 points max)

 Note: you can alter or add to the content in the website as needed to  support the new, primary goal